Aitugan/CLI/README.md

 # CLI
 ### DAR Final Project.
 #### This is the project I did in order to receive the certificate of DAR internship.
-This project widely shows abilities I could gain while being an intern, like creating CLI applications, testing, docummenting, using http methods, extracting data and etc.
+#### It widely shows abilities I could gain while being an intern, like
+ - creating CLI applications,
+ - testing,
+ - docummenting,
+ - using http methods,
+ - extracting data and etc.

 ##### To run CLI, type $go run main.go run
 You should enter some data to configuration file like: